 Steps To Enable Night Light on Windows 10

-You can combine this option along with night light to further protect your eyes.
+You can combine this option with a night light to further protect your eyes.
 Night light replaces the blue light emitted by the screen with a warmer color.
 This helps to reduce eye strain and help you to fall asleep.

 - Open Settings and search for “Night Light.”